 2025 Christmas Party

-The Hellenic University Club of Philadelphia has collaborated with the Greek American Chamber of Commerce of New Jersey, the Hellenic Medical Society of Philadelphia, and the Greek American Hertiage Society of Philadelphia to present our 2025 Christmas Party.
+The Hellenic University Club of Philadelphia is collaborating with the Greek American Chamber of Commerce of New Jersey, the Hellenic Medical Society of Philadelphia, and the Greek American Hertiage Society of Philadelphia to present our 2025 Christmas Party.
 Celebrate this festive and joyous time of year with new friends and old.

-The Christmas Party will occur on December 6, 2024 at the Merion Tribute House at 625 Hazelhurst Ave, Merion Station, PA 19066.
-The venue has plenty of parking and is only 20 minutes from Philadelphia and 40 minutes from New Jersey.
+The Christmas Party will occur on December 8, 2024 at The Merion at 1301 Rt 130 S, Cinnaminson, NJ 08077.
+The venue has plenty of parking and is only 25 minutes from Philadelphia and South Jersey.

 Social Event - Ship Bottom Beer Garden at Linvilla Orchards